 IBM (International Business Machines) selects a combination of Microsoft's Versions of BASIC (Beginner's All Purpose Symbolic Instruction Code) and 8086 DOS (Disc Operating System) as the cheapest and primary of 3 operating packages offered for its planned PC (Personal Computer).
 Contrary to myth and the impression most PC-history-books give, the 2nd one is Digital Research's CP/M 86 which is very similar to IBM-DOS 1.0 but has more features and is a lot more expensive.
 3rd in line is UCSD-Pascal which is built around the University of California at San Diego's Virtual Machine.

-Emile and Margaux return to Austria and once more take up publishing.
-After having concluded that data networks is out of their reach they do not perceive anything more of the ongoing data revolution yet.
-Instead they are interested in the newly accessible black and white xerographic copier technology.
+Emile and Mariel return to Austria and he once more takes up publishing.
+After having concluded that data networks is out of tinytalk's reach he does not perceive anything more of the ongoing data revolution as yet.
+Instead he is interested in the newly accessible black and white xerographic copier technology.

 CSNET (Computer Science Network) is funded by NSF (National Science Foundation) for an initial three-year period and starts to operate in the United States.
 Its purpose is to extend networking benefits to computer science departments at academic and research institutions that could not be directly connected to the ARPANET (Advanced Research Projects Agency Net), due to funding or authorization limitations.

 PD - Leonard Kleinrock demonstrates the functions of an IMP